CARLOS MUNOZ YAGUE / LOOK AT SCIENCES / SCIENCE PHOTO LIBRARY CARLOS MUNOZ YAGUE / LOOK AT SCIENCES / SCIENCE PHOTO LIBRARY

 Cro-Magnon 1 research.
-Researcher with an endocast of the Cro-Magnon 1 fossil skull (left).
-This fossil, from an elderly male, dates from around 28,000 years ago, and was found in the Dordogne in southern France in 1868.
+Researcher handling an endocast of the Cro-Magnon 1 fossil skull.
+This fossil, from an elderly male from around 28,000 years ago, was found in the Dordogne in southern France in 1868.
 Cro-Magnons were an early European culture of modern humans (Homo sapiens sapiens).
-This 2010 study found that this specimen's brain was around a fifth larger than human brains today.
-Photographed at the Musee de l'Homme (Museum of Man), Paris, France, one of the departments of the French National Museum of Natural History (MNHN).
+This 2010 study (by Balzeau and Grimaud-Herve) found that this specimen's brain was around a fifth larger than human brains today.
+Photographed at the Musee de l'Homme (Museum of Man), French National Museum of Natural History (MNHN), Paris, France.

 Model release not available.
 Property release not required.